mercedes-benz/DnA/README.md

 For a complete production installation, we recommend the Kubernetes installation.
 We are currently preparing a Kubernetes Helm chart (available in January/February 2022) where the entire system will be available - including Jupyter notebooks with Kale, Apache Airflow, Kubeflow Pipelines.
 Stay tuned on this frequency for this :).
 In the meantime, you can use the previously mentioned docker instruction to deploy images in Kubernetes.

+## Architecture

+If you are interested to get a glimpse on how is this all tied up all together have a look at [this short overview](./docs/DnAArchitecture.md).

+## Security

 ## Contributing

 We welcome any contributions.
 As we are a freshly created open source community, we may need a few weeks to settle and be able to accept your ideas or contributions efficiently.
 During January 2022, we will bring other features on the platform, and then this repository will become our primary repo and place to collaborate with you.
 Until then, we will still work on our private enterprise repo and syncing code manually.
 If you want to contribute to the project please read the [contributing guide](CONTRIBUTING.md).